Connect with us

 Feelings of hunger or fullness act as important interoceptive cues influencing your decision-making around food.

-To examine how interoceptive states shape eating behaviors, researchers trained laboratory rats to associate feelings of hunger or satiety with whether they food or not.
+To examine how interoceptive states shape eating behaviors, researchers trained laboratory rats to associate feelings of hunger or satiety with whether they receive food or not.
 They did this by giving rats food only when they were hungry or full, such that the rats were forced to recognize those internal cues to calculate whether food would be available or not.
 If a rat is trained to expect food only when hungry, it would generally avoid the area where food is available when it feels full because it does not expect to be fed.

 However, when rats were injected with a hormone that triggers hunger called ghrelin, they approached the food delivery location more frequently.
 This suggests that the rats used this artificial state of hunger as an interoceptive cue to predict food delivery and subsequently behaved like they expected food.

 Interoceptive states are sufficient to shape feeding behaviors even in the absence of external sensory cues.
-One particularly striking example comes from mice that have been genetically engineered to be unable to food but nevertheless show preferences for specific foods solely by caloric content.
-In other words, rodents can use internal cues to shape their food-related decision-making, when and where to eat and which foods they prefer.
+One particularly striking example comes from mice that have been genetically engineered to be unable to taste food but nevertheless show preferences for specific foods solely by caloric content.
+In other words, rodents can use internal cues to shape their food-related decision-making, including when and where to eat and which foods they prefer.

 These findings also suggest that feelings of hunger and the detection of nutrients is not restricted to the stomach.
-They also involve of the brain important for regulation and homeostasis, such as the lateral hypothalamus, as well as centers of the brain involved in learning and memory, such as the hippocampus.
+They also involve areas of the brain important for regulation and homeostasis, such as the lateral hypothalamus, as well as centers of the brain involved in learning and memory, such as the hippocampus.

 What happens in vagus